The following checklist is a set of recommendations and configuration best practices to ensure that your SSB is configured securely.

 Prefer configuring SSB to use the local user database.
 If LDAP is needed, make sure to configure mutual authentication.
-For more information on local user management, see "Setting password policies for local users" in the Administration Guide.
+For more information on local user management, see "Managing SSB users locally" in the Administration Guide.

 SSB stores sensitive data.
 Use a firewall and other appropriate controls to ensure that unauthorized connections cannot access it.

 If possible, enable management access to SSB only from trusted networks.